luanrramos/back-challenge-graphql/README.md

 ## **Project Structure**

-Here's a high-level overview of the project structure:
+Here's a intuitive overview of the project structure:

 ```
 [PROJECT]